-Respondent recommends that the compensation provided to petitioner should be made through a lump sum payment of \$77,500.00, in the form of a check payable to petitioner.2 Petitioner agrees.
+Respondent recommends that the compensation provided to petitioner should be made through a lump sum payment, as described below, and requests that the Chief Special Master's decision and the Court's judgment award the following: A lump sum payment of \$110,000.00 in the form of a check payable to petitioner.
+Petitioner agrees.